menoua/menoua.github.io/_projects/naplib-python.md

 and code between researchers in the field of auditory neuroscience.

 This package was built by the [Neural Acoustic Processing Lab]( http://naplab.ee.columbia.edu/) at Columbia University.
+I contributed to its design, development and maintenance.
 We primarily use it for processing neural data coming from ECoG and EEG in order to study the auditory cortex.